 Step 2: Attract the right people

 Attracting the right people to your open roles matters a great deal to retention for several reasons.
 For one, each employee has the potential to add or detract from your culture, which can make your organization a great place to work, or can make coming in everyday all the more difficult.
-And, attracting employees that want to grow and develop at your company will help you keep your team intact longer than those that jump from place to place.
+And, remaining fully staffed with highly qualified talent helps reduce burnout for everyone else, thus contributing to retention.

-So in order to attract the best employees, look at the following areas:
+So in order to build a pipeline of great talent, look at the following areas:

-Career Site: Your career site is your company page to talk about all the reasons working for your organization is great.
-Some things you can include on your career site include your culture, benefits, company awards, and employee career paths.
+Career site: Your career site is your company page to talk about all the reasons working for your organization is great.
+Some things you can include on your career site include your culture, benefits like your flexibility policy, company awards, and employee career paths.
 The point is to give someone who’s trying to decide between applying at your organization and your competition a clear but digestible way of seeing why you’re the better option.
-And it’s imperative that you keep your career site up to date, and consider including relevant information, like how you’re taking precautions during the pandemic.
-For more tips on how to make a killer career site, read our Career Site Playbook.

 Step 3: Hire better, faster